tomakita/RetroCheck/example/README.md

 ### Visualization

-When it runs (via `DefaultTester.postprocess`), RetroCheck emits an HTML visualization of your data model, and all generated instances of it.
+When it runs, RetroCheck emits an HTML visualization of your data model (via `DefaultTester.postprocess`), and all generated instances of it.
 The files (`graph_visualization.html/js/css`) containing this visualization are written to the location of your test driving application -- in the case of `example-testdriver`, this is the root directory of the project.
 If you open the generated `graph_visualization.html` with a web browser, here's what you see, in the case of `example-testdriver`:

 ![overview](viz_overview.png)